Abstract submission closed

 3. Evaluation Process

-The Scientific Committee will review abstracts and issue acceptances on a rolling basis throughout the submission period.
+The Scientific Committee will review abstracts and issue acceptances on a rolling basis at the end of the submission period.
 Each abstract will be reviewed by a minimum of two committee members.

 Abstracts will be evaluated based on the following criteria: